apache/druid/docs/operations/clean-metadata-store.md

 If `killDataSourceWhitelist` is not set or empty, then kill tasks can be submitted for all datasources.
 - `druid.coordinator.kill.period`: Defines the frequency in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) for the cleanup job to check for and delete eligible segments.
 Defaults to `P1D`.
 Must be greater than `druid.coordinator.period.indexingPeriod`.
 - `druid.coordinator.kill.durationToRetain`: Defines the retention period in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) after creation that segments become eligible for deletion.
-- `druid.coordinator.kill.ignoreDurationToRetain`: A way to override druid.coordinator.kill.durationToRetain.
+- `druid.coordinator.kill.ignoreDurationToRetain`: A way to override `druid.coordinator.kill.durationToRetain`.
 When enabled, the coordinator will consider all unused segments as eligible to be killed.
 - `druid.coordinator.kill.bufferPeriod`: Defines the amount of time that a segment must be unused before it is able to be permanently removed from metadata and deep storage.
 This serves as a buffer period to prevent data loss if data ends up being needed after being marked unused.
 - `druid.coordinator.kill.maxSegments`: Defines the maximum number of segments to delete per kill task.